Tokyo may get hit by a typhoon during the Olympics

-While already trying to overcome a one-year delay and juggling athlete and spectator safety due to the COVID-19 pandemic, Tokyo Olympic Games organizers may have another hurdle coming their way: a hurricane.
+(KXAN) — While already trying to overcome a one-year delay and juggling athlete and spectator safety due to the COVID-19 pandemic, Tokyo Olympic Games organizers may have another hurdle coming their way — a hurricane.

 The western Pacific has a hurricane season just like the Atlantic Basin, but they refer to their tropical systems as typhoons.
 The western Pacific is actually the most active basin in the world for typhoons and has spawned some of the world’s most intense tropical systems on record.
 Typhoon Haiyan, which killed thousands in 2013, packed 195-mph sustained winds.